Last Updated on June 27, 2022 by Laura Turner

 Should all your efforts not get you into a lab, what else can you do?
 Well, as it turns out, there are many different ways you can still be involved in some kind of research.
 If laboratory research is not currently available to you on your campus, clinical research off-campus may give you alternative opportunities.
 In addition, many of these off-campus opportunities may also compensate you for your involvement, even if for a short time period.

+Many pharmaceutical companies provide opportunities to undergraduate students to temporarily intern with their research teams.
+Several of these positions are actually paid internships!
 If you live near a teaching hospital of some sort, they may also offer research opportunities for undergraduate students.
 These positions, however, may or may not be paid depending on the program.

 There are also national programs like the National Science Foundation’s Research Experience for Undergraduates programs.
 Your undergraduate advisor or mentor is a valuable source of information about similar programs.
 Additionally, if the researcher you work with has a grant from these or similar organizations, they may be able to pay you themselves.

 There are even, perhaps, potential opportunities on your campus that may be considered less conventional for pre-health students.
 Dr. John Hansen, Associate Dean of Admissions at the University of Rochester School of Medicine and Dentistry, told us that research is defined broadly at URMC.
 Students who do not have research in the natural sciences may pursue research in many other subjects, from “anthropology to French literature.”
-The critical issue is that students display a sense of “curiosity, imagination and a love for life-long learning” that the school cherishes.
+The critical issue is that students display a sense of “curiosity, imagination, and a love for life-long learning” that the school cherishes.
 If you choose to conduct research in a non-natural science field, however, we encourage you to contact your intended professional schools to see how they will consider it before you actually start.

 We hope the information above is helpful to you and will aid you during your undergraduate years.
 We’d like to remind you, however, that everyone’s circumstances are different and there is considerable variation in the nature of useful programs out there.
 While we identified a number of commonalities, there are too many subtle differences among all the many professional schools, undergraduate campuses, and personal experiences to cover in one article.
-As this is the case, we’d like to remind you to seek advising on your campus whenever necessary.
+As this is the case, we’d like to remind you to seek out advising on your campus whenever necessary.
 Although we hope that this article gives you a sense of direction, only an adviser who has access to your personal information can properly give you in-depth and personalized advice.
 Furthermore, your campus adviser can keep you up to date on current or future research opportunities.

 1Dr.
 Ashley Carter currently holds an appointment as Assistant Professor of Biological Sciences at California State University at Long Beach.
 He currently maintains an active research lab and is a mentor and an adviser to his undergraduate and graduate lab students.